Redth/Talks/README.md

 Talks
 =====

+**Nov 21, 2020 - MonkeyFest.dev: Bridge the gap with bindings to native iOS and Android SDK’s**

 **Nov 12, 2019 - Xamarin Native: When Xplat is Not Enough**

 **May 12, 2015 - Techorama: Automated UI Testing for Mobile Apps, Push Notifications in Xamarin**